Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching

 In order to perform a full analysis on the model, we introduce a parameter $ \lambda = V_i/V_m $ to represent the ratio of the cytosolic volume $ V_i $ to the volume of the cell wall $ V_m $.
-Full details of why we introduce this parameter are included in the supplementary material.
+Full details of why we introduce this parameter are included in Appendix \ref{EPlambda}.
 For a typical cell, we fixed $ \lambda = 6 $ and considered that a reasonable range of possible values for $ \lambda $ was $ [2,16] $ for a plant root cell.